What Is a C-7 License?

 Understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.

-The most profitable low voltage contractors are ones that position themselves as the experts and are the most knowledgable and helpful to their clients.
+The most profitable low voltage contractors are the ones that position themselves as the experts and are the most knowledgeable and helpful to their clients.

 For a complete guide on how to get the EPA Certification, check out this article.

 Getting the C-7 Low Voltage Contractor License can be a huge step up in your career if you are looking to open your company or expand to larger clients!

 The key is to take action and follow these steps from beginning to end.